kghose/neurapy/neurapy/utility/Readme.md

 continuous - functions to process and analyze continuous data, such as LFPs and other raw traces.

 stats.py - contains some elementary statistical functions:

+nframe - a framework for handling neural data linked to epoch based behavioral experiments